ouwou/discord-undocumented/index.md

 #### Create Thread

 POST `/channels/{channel.id}/messages/{message.id}/threads`
 Creates a new thread starting in a channel attached to the given message.
-Return value unknown
+Unknown return
 JSON parameters:

 | Field                 | Type   | Description                                                  |